 External connection is to 3/8 inch NPT coupling in the inner sidewalls.
-Connection to plant utilities should be made with proper materials for the individual service and according to national and/or local codes.
+Connection to plant utilities should be made with proper materials for the individual service and according to National and/or Local codes.
 Observe all labels pertaining to the type of service and operating pressure.

-5.2.6 Electrical Services
+5.2.3 Electrical Services

-The NU-540 series Biosafety Cabinets may be "hardwired" (optional) or plugged into an outlet with protective earthing connection with the standard power cord.
-The cabinet requires 115 VAC, 60 Hz, single phase (current rating varies per cabinet size, reference Electrical/Environmental Requirements).
-It is recommended that power to the cabinet, whether hardwired or plug connected, be on its own branch circuit, protected with a circuit breaker at the distribution panel near the cabinet.
+The NU-677 series Laminar Flow Biosafety Cabinets may be "hardwired" (optional) or connected via an electrical power cord which is standard.
+The unit requires 115 VAC, 60 Hz, single phase (current rating varies per cabinet size, reference Electrical/Environmental Requirements).
+It is recommended that power to the unit be on its own branch circuit, protected with a circuit breaker or fuse at the distribution panel.
 A surge protector is strongly recommended if you are experiencing power related faults.

-NOTE: THIS CABINET CONTAINS ELECTRONIC BALLASTS FOR THE FLUORSCENT LIGHTING.
+PLEASE NOTE: THIS UNIT CONTAINS ELECTRONIC BALLASTS FOR THE LIGHTING.
 ELECTRONIC BALLASTS OPERATE WITH HIGH INRUSH CURRENT.
 IT IS NOT RECOMMENDED TO USE THIS PRODUCT WITH GROUND FAULT CIRCUIT INTERRUPTERS (GFCI'S) BECAUSE THE BALLASTS MAY CAUSE THE GFCI TO TRIP.

-5.2.7 Final Assembly
+5.2.4 Final Assembly